Our shadows are our wings”

 New York, NY

 What does it mean to embrace an art practice centered on always becoming ?
-For me this means recognizing that – in this – art is like the world around us: always in flux.
-Of transformation; of evolution.
+Art becomes a conduit as well as a process of radical becoming, of transformation; of evolution, in flux like the world around us.
 Of fact and poetry.
 Detritus from the streets transmutes into altars to resilience and healing.
 Enmeshed within sculptural collage of drawing, photos, these found items find a home alongside geologic and botanic materials from biologically threatened lands in my native Pakistan and adopted home in the U.S. Personal inner psychic landscape juxtaposed with shared physical and cultural invites reckoning and reconciliation, reflection and meditation.
 These landscapes are of majestic beauty, and of extinction and erasure—of lives & life-ways, ecosystems, of women’s craft & labor.
 Landscape of renewed hope, cultivating new futures.
 My title, “Our shadows are our wings” is drawn from a poem by Kaveh Bassiri.

 In Urdu, the same word is used for ‘yesterday’ and ‘tomorrow’ (کل kul).
 Time fundamentally differs from the Eurocentric ‘temporal imaginary’ as linear, tautological and empirical.
 In contrast, kul reveals a temporal sensibility that is fluid: future and past are coalesced, overlayed and etched into each other, forming new potential worlds and temporal imaginaries.
 As time is not measured in a linear way but formed in the fluid space between—between people, between human and nonhuman energies—time becomes not individual but shared.
 As an immigrant to the US, I too live profoundly in-between.